-1. Total Revenues

-Value of revenues excludes liquidation of investments and issuance of debt.
-Value includes all general fund operating and non-operating revenues, as well as all revenues from all other governmental funds including enterprise, debt service, capital projects, and special revenues, but excluding revenues to funds held in a trust or agency capacity.

-b.
-Subtract interfund transfers (dollars):

-- c.
-Total Revenues (dollars):

-- 2. Total Expenditures
+1. Total R Revenues a.
+Revenues (dollars): Value of revenues excludes liquidation of investments and issuance of debt.
+Value includes all general fund operating and non-operating revenues, as well as all revenues from all other governmental funds including enterprise, debt service, capital projects, and special revenues, but excluding revenues to funds held in a trust or agency capacity. b. c.
+Subtract interfund transfers (dollars): Total Revenues (dollars): 2.
+Total E xpenditures a.
+Expenditures (dollars): Value consists of the sum of general fund operating and non-operating expenditures including interest payments on debt, payments for retirement of debt principal, and total expenditures from all other governmental funds including enterprise, debt service, capital projects, and special revenues. b. c.
+Subtract interfund transfers (dollars): Total Expenditures (dollars):

-- a.
-Expenditures (dollars):

-Value consists of the sum of general fund operating and non-operating expenditures including interest payments on debt, payments for retirement of debt principal, and total expenditures from all other governmental funds including enterprise, debt service, capital projects, and special revenues.

-b.
-Subtract interfund transfers (dollars):